 If you’re an adult who wants to talk about what you suffered in childhood, you can call our support line 0808 801 0331.
 We offer confidential emotional support on calls of up to half an hour.
 Calls are free from all UK mobiles networks and landlines and calls won’t show up on your telephone bill and is totally confidential Read more here You can download a poster here NAPAC’s support line poster

-NAPAC’s series of six booklets for survivors and those who support them are free to download and are also in audio format on our resources page Read them here
+NAPAC’s series of six booklets for survivors and those who support them are free to download and are also in audio format on our resources page Survivor booklets series

 We have some advice and perspectives about the things we are most frequently asked on our support line Read our Common Concerns page Survivors with PTSD may experience flashbacks.
 If this affects you, here is our advice on grounding techniques Grounding tips

 If a loved one has told you they suffered childhood abuse and you feel upset and confused, you can call us, too.
-We also have advice for anyone who knows a survivor Read more here
+We also have advice for anyone who knows a survivor Know a Survivor?

 For those wanting to help NAPAC

 Last year we took nearly 11,000 calls and emails from survivors and those who support them.
 There are 8.5 million adult survivors of child abuse in the UK, according to the ONS (Office of National Statistics) in 2020.
 We could do so much more with your help.
-We need funds to expand the support we can offer to survivors, through our support line and email and also our support groups.
+We need funds to expand the support we can offer to survivors, through our support line and email and through our support groups.
 Making a regular committed donation is the most valuable way of supporting our work.
 Donate to NAPAC See our fundraising page for ideas Read more here